Flavjack/inti/README.md

 remotes::install_github("flavjack/inti")
 ```

-If you need install an specific version of a package:
+If you need install an specific version:

 ``` r
 if (!require("remotes"))